 The Statue of Liberty was actually not something that a United States citizen created, nor was she even built in the United States.
 The Statue of Liberty was actually a gift that was given to the United States from France.
 It was a gift that was to symbolize the friendship that existed between France and the United States.
 The statue was dedicated in October of 1886.
 She then became a National Monument in 1924.
 The Statue of Liberty was then restored in July of 1986 for her 100th birthday.

 Design & ConstructionThe Statue of Liberty was designed by a French man by the name of Frederic-Auguste Bartholdi.
-The statue was originally slotted for completion in the year 1876 to be able to celebrate the 100th anniversary of the United States becoming their own independent country.
+The statue was originally slotted for completion in the year 1876 to be able to celebrate the 100th anniversary of the United States becoming its own independent country.
 Lack of proper funding, however, caused the project to take longer than intended.
-While France was primarily responsible for the building and assembly of the Statue of Liberty herself, the United States was in charge of building the pedestal on which she would rest for her entire existence.
+While France was primarily responsible for the building and assembling the Statue of Liberty herself, the United States was in charge of building the pedestal on which she would rest for her entire existence.

 The construction of the Statue of Liberty was difficult.
 The sculptor required the help of an engineer to create the statue so that she was structurally sound.
 Creating a statue of that size and from that material proved to be quite difficult.
-But with the collaboration with the engineer as well as a man by the name of Alexandre-Gustave Eiffel, the creator of the Eiffel Tower, Bartholdi was able to complete the statue in July of 1884.
+But with the collaboration with the engineer and a man by the name of Alexandre-Gustave Eiffel, the creator of the Eiffel Tower, Bartholdi was able to complete the statue in July of 1884.
 She was then shipped to the United States in 350 individual pieces that were packaged into 214 crates.
 She arrived in the United States in June of 1885.
-The pedestal was finally able to be started in August of 1885 and completed in April of 1886.
+The pedestal was finally able be started in August of 1885 and completed in April of 1886.
 She was then assembled in time for her dedication in October of 1886.

-Visiting the Statue of Liberty does not require an entrance fee to the island or the statue herself.
+Visiting InformationVisiting the Statue of Liberty does not require an entrance fee to the island or the statue herself.
 The only way to reach the island, however, is by ferry boat.
-These boats that are specifically chartered for trips to and from Liberty Island do charge a fee for passage.
-This fee is $11.50 for ages 13 and older, $9.50 for seniors age 62 and over, and $4.50 for children ages 4 to 12.
+These boats that are specifically chartered for trips to and from Liberty Island charge a fee for passage.
+This fee is $30 for ages 13 and older, $25 for seniors age 62 and over, and $19 for children ages 4 to 12.
 Children under the age of 4 are free.
-The national park service does only allow a certain number of visitors each day within the statue exhibits.
+The national park service only allows a certain number of visitors each day within the statue exhibits.
 This means that visitors must first acquire a Time Pass from the ferry boat.
 These Time Passes are free and will allow the holder to enter the pedestal exhibits.
 Time Passes can also be ordered for an additional surcharge when ordering your ferry tickets in advance.